-Jamila, the manager, housekeeper and chef at the riad we are staying at in Marrakech, has been our go-to girl in this magical Moroccan city, providing us with local tips, advice and directions each day.
+Jamila, the manager, housekeeper and chef at the riad we are staying at in Marrakech, has been our go-to girl to this magical Moroccan city, providing us with local tips, insider advice and helpful directions each day we head out.
+It’s not our first time in Marrakech but it’s our first time staying in this atmostpheric part of Marrakech, deep in the medina, and we love it.

-A multi-tasking marvel of a woman, Jamila might be baking myriad trays of biscuits one minute, as she was when we went downstairs to photograph her, and supervising an electrician the next, as she was last night when the stove broke under the pressure of her impressive output.
+A multi-tasking marvel of a woman, Jamila might be baking trays of Moroccan biscuits one minute, as she was when we went downstairs to photograph her for this Local Knowledge guide to Marrakech, and supervising an electrician the next, as she was last night when the stove broke under the pressure of her impressive output.

-While most cooks would freak out at a stove not working, Jamila improvised and a gas burner became the source of some fine Moroccan dishes.
-This may be an intimate property, but this is a woman happy to make individual three-course menus for every guest – for lunch and dinner if they choose – rather than churn out the set menus find even in the city’s best restaurants.
-And they’re all exquisite!
+While most cooks would freak out at a stove not working when there are guests to feed, Jamila improvised and a gas burner became the source of some of the finest Moroccan dishes we’ve tasted.
+Dar Rocmarra may be an intimate property, but this is a woman who is happy to make individual three-course menus for every guest – for lunch and dinner, if they choose – rather than churn out the same set menus night after night found even in the city’s best restaurants.
+And Jamila’s dishes are all exquisite!

-When Jamila has time, her favourite non-Moroccan cuisine to cook is Thai, which she learned to make from a French chef in her last job.
-Her favorite dish?
-A green chicken curry – “for the rich flavour”, she says.
+When Jamila has time, her favourite non-Moroccan cuisine to cook is Thai food, which she learned to make from a French chef in her last job.
+Her favourite Thai dish?
+A green chicken curry – “for the rich flavour,” says Jamila.

-Q. What do you most love about your work?
+Q. What do you most love about your work as a riad chef and manager?

 A. Everything!
 But I really love meeting people.